jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (ii) when the interests of each overseas person to which subparagraph (i) applies are added together, those overseas persons cumulatively have the right to—
       (A) control the composition of 50% or more of A’s governing body; or (B) exercise or control the exercise of more than 25% of the voting power at a meeting of A.
+(3A) For the purpose of applying subsection (2)﻿(ca)﻿(ii) to a New Zealand listed issuer that is a limited partnership (A),— (a) the ownership test is that an overseas person has, or 2 or more overseas persons cumulatively have, a beneficial entitlement to, or a beneficial interest in, 50% or more of A’s partnership interests (as defined in the Limited Partnerships Act 2008):
+  (b) the control test is that—
+    (i) at least 1 overseas person (alone or together with its associates) has 10% or more ownership or control interest in a general partner of A; and
+    (ii) when the interests of each overseas person to which subparagraph (i) applies are added together, those overseas persons cumulatively have the right to—
+      (A) control the composition of 25% or more of a general partner of A; or (B) exercise or control the exercise of more than 25% of the voting power at a meeting of a general partner of A.
 (4) For the purpose of applying subsection (2)﻿(h)﻿(ii) to a New Zealand listed issuer that is a managed investment scheme (A),—
   (a) the ownership test is that 50% or more of the value of the managed investment products in A is invested on behalf of overseas persons:
   (b) the control test is that more than 25% of the managed investment products in A that entitle holders to vote are beneficially owned by or on behalf of overseas persons who each beneficially own 10% or more of those products (alone or together with their associates).